 Idaho Power Files Annual Power Cost Adjustment

 BOISE, Idaho — Idaho Power has filed the final piece of its annual spring cost adjustments with the Idaho Public Utilities Commission (IPUC).
-This year’s Power Cost Adjustment (PCA) calls for a price increase of $39.1 million across all customer classes.
-Overall, Idaho Power’s prices remain about 20% lower than the national average for residential customers and 30% lower for business customers.
+Customers in every rate class will see a net price decrease.

-• The annual PCA, filed today, is a cost-recovery tool that passes on both the benefits and costs of supplying energy to Idaho Power customers.
-If the PCA proposal is approved by the IPUC as filed, the typical Idaho residential customer using 950 kilowatt-hours (kWh) of energy per month will see a $2.57 increase on their bill related to this request, beginning June 1.
+• The Power Cost Adjustment (PCA), filed today, calls for a decrease of $35.7 million, or 2.31%, for Idaho customers.
+It is a cost-recovery tool that passes on both the benefits and costs of supplying energy to Idaho Power customers.
+This year’s PCA requests a monthly bill decrease of $2.24 for the average Idaho residential customer using 950 kilowatt-hours (kWh) per month.

-The impact of these two filings is shown in the table.
-A typical Idaho residential customer will see an overall monthly increase of $2.94.
-The actual percentage of change will depend on a customer’s class and the rate they pay.
+The impact of both filings for all Idaho customers is shown in the table below.
+The actual percentage will depend on a customer’s classification and the rate they pay.

 Percentage Change from Current Billed Revenue

-Filing Revenue Change (millions) Residential Small General Service Large General Service 1 Large Power 2 Irrigation
+Filing Revenue Change (millions) Overall Percentage Impact Residential Small General Service Large General Service 1 Large Power 2 Irrigation

-1 Includes lighting schedules; 2 Includes special contracts
+1 Includes lighting schedules; 2 Includes special contracts; 3 Totals may not sum due to rounding

 Opportunities for Public Review